Judge admits key video evidence in St. Mike's sex assault case

 The accused teen has pleaded not guilty to two counts each of gang sexual assault, sexual assault with a weapon and assault with a weapon.

-Defence lawyer Geary Tomlinson had argued the video should be inadmissible because the Crown had not authenticated it.
+Defence lawyer Geary Tomlinson had argued the video should be inadmissible because the Crown had not demonstrated the source of the video and thereby failed to authenticate it.

-Justice Manjusha Pawagi says the Crown has fulfilled its obligation to authenticate the video through six witnesses who described similar events on Nov.
+Justice Manjusha Pawagi disagreed and said the Crown has fulfilled its obligation to authenticate the video through witnesses who described similar events on Nov.
 7, 2018.

+"It has done so by calling six eyewitnesses all of whom testified to a version of events that was consistent with what was shown on the video clip with respect to date, location, identity of the complainant, the fact an assault took place and that a person identified as the accused was involved," Pawagi wrote in her decision.

+Two staff members previously testified that the video shown in court appears to be slightly different than the one they recalled watching more than two years ago.

 The case has been adjourned to Thursday because the accused teen is sick.